 We prepare and supervise the preparation of financial statements.
 Compilation, review or audited statements can be provided according to your needs.
-Helping you to use the statements in managing your business and increasing your profitability is an important aspect of our service to you.
+Helping you to use the statements in managing your business and increasing your profitability is an important aspect of our small business accounting services in Irvington, NJ.

 Business is an ongoing activity that doesn't run itself.
 As the manager, you will have to set goals, determine how to reach those goals and make all the necessary decisions.
 Between having to purchase or make your product, price it, advertise it and sell it you also have to keep records, determine costs and profit margin.
 You will have to control inventory, make the right buying decisions and keep costs down.
 You will have to hire, train and motivate employees now or as you grow.